The tradition of cycling to the AAGBI Annual Congress has been going on for eight years.

 Liverpool in 2017 was back to roads, and the first one route planned by David.
 Again, over 20 people took part.

 The ride to Dublin over 3 and a half days was the second to Dublin taking a very different route to 2013.
 It was very similar to Liverpool, but turned left at Chester, heading for the Holyhead ferry.

-Glasgow in 2019 (just completed at the time of writing) was an endurance marathon.
+Glasgow in 2019 was an endurance marathon.
 460 miles over 5 days, with the first two days being over 100 miles each.
 12 people took part and they enjoyed every minute, so I am told.